 Jewish Family Tour – A family-oriented cross-country tour of Israel over just a bit more than a week.
 From the north to the south, and everything in between, this route is a crash course in Israel’s most unique and beautiful sites.
 Specially designed to offer hands-on experiences that will allow families of all ages to explore their Jewish heritage together and discover the stories that have made this small strip of land such an important part of the world’s history.

-Jewish tours to israel – At Israel’s northern-most point, we will take a cable car to the country’s greatest vista- the Hermon Mountain.
-On the mountain’s peak, you will be treated to a view of the country’s northern landscape and neighbors, Jewish Family Tour, and will easily understand why the Hermon is dubbed “the eyes of the country”.
+Jewish tours to Israel – At Israel’s northern-most point, we will take a cable car to the country’s greatest vista- the Hermon Mountain.
+On the mountain’s peak, you will be treated to a view of the country’s northern landscape and neighbors, Jewish Family Tour, and will easily understand why the Hermon has dubbed “the eyes of the country”.